BRP will manufacture electric motorcycles and reveals results that exceed expectations

 The leader believes that the electric shift will be taken more quickly for the motorcycle than for the other segments of the recreational vehicle industry.
 In addition to the technical aspects, he mentioned that access to electrical terminals was easier for motorcyclists who use the road network than for other categories of recreational vehicles.

 The motorcycle market, estimated at between $8 billion and $12 billion, is the largest in the recreational vehicle industry, points out Martin Landry, of Stifel GMP.
 “We like that the advertised product is electric, which allows BRP to differentiate itself and leverage its battery investments.
-Dealerships are likely to welcome this new product, which could be used to attract new customers.”
+Dealerships are likely to welcome this new product, which might be used to attract new customers.”

 Conflict in Ukraine